jpvantassel/git-course/intro/best_practices.md

 simple questions such as "How often should I commit?" and "How should I organize my repository?" can be difficult.
 This module seeks to provide guidance on `git` best practices for those just starting to find their way.
-A small but important caveat here.
-Each development team/organization/research group will mostly like use `git` differently so while the rules provided here are generally considered good practice they will not apply in all situations.
+A small but important caveat here: each development team/organization/research group will mostly like use `git` differently so while the rules provided here are generally considered good practice they will not apply in all situations.
 So with that in mind, I hope this module helps to answer some of